Brunswick Rally Badge: The badge

+Precedence

-In November 1936, Hitler gave new "orders" for the "Orders and Awards" of the Third Reich.
+In a decree signed 6 November 1936, Hitler gave new orders of precedence for the "Orders and Awards" of Nazi Germany.
 The top NSDAP awards were listed in this order: 1.
 Coburg Badge; 2.
 Nuremberg (Nürnberg) Party Badge of 1929; 3.
 SA Rally Badge at Brunswick 1931; 4.
 Golden Party Badge; 5.
-Blood Order (Blutorden); followed by the Gau (territory) badges and the Golden Hitler Youth Badge.
+Blood Order (Blutorden); followed by the individual Gau badges and the Golden Hitler Youth Badge.